If there is one universal truth among successful people, it’s that they have mastered the art of self-discipline.

 But if self-discipline doesn’t come naturally to you – and I’m not convinced it comes naturally to anyone, really – that’s okay.
 It’s a skill, and like any skill, it can be learned.

 Sitting around waiting for motivation to kick in isn’t going to get you anywhere.
-Start implementing these ten tips into your life to build self-discipline into your toolbox, and you’ll see results much, much faster – that I promise you.
+Start implementing these ten tips into your life to build self-discipline into your toolbox, and you’ll see results much, much faster – that I will promise you.

 Note: This post may contain affiliate links, which means if you buy from my link I might make a small commission.
 This does not affect the price you pay.
 See the full affiliate disclosure here